restcord/restcord/docs/_docs/Channel/Get Channel Messages.md

 ## Description

-If operating on a guild channel, this endpoint requires the &#039;VIEW_CHANNEL&#039; permission to be present on the current user.
+If operating on a guild channel, this endpoint requires the VIEW_CHANNEL permission to be present on the current user.
 If the current user is missing the &#039;READ_MESSAGE_HISTORY&#039; permission in the channel then this will return no messages (since they cannot read the message history).

 ## Parameters